dask/dask-ml/docs/source/hyper-parameter-search.rst

 :class:`~dask_ml.model_selection.HyperbandSearchCV` determines when to stop calling ``partial_fit`` by `adapting to previous calls`.
-It has several
+It has several niceties mentioned in the following sections:
-niceties:

-* :class:`~dask_ml.model_selection.HyperbandSearchCV` will *quickly* find high
-  performing models (and provably too!)
-* There's a good rule-of-thumb to determine :class:`~dask_ml.model_selection.HyperbandSearchCV`'s input parameters parameters.
+* :ref:`hyperparameter.hyperband-params`: a good rule-of-thumb to determine :class:`~dask_ml.model_selection.HyperbandSearchCV`'s input parameters.
+* :ref:`hyperparameter.hyperband-perf`: how quickly
+  :class:`~dask_ml.model_selection.HyperbandSearchCV` will find high performing models.

-We'll illustrate the points below.
-The section ":ref:`hyperparameter.incremental`" already mentioned how to use this tool so let's show how well Hyperband does when the inputs are chosen with a rule-of-thumb.
+Let's see how well Hyperband does when the inputs are chosen with the provided rule-of-thumb.

 .. _hyperparameter.hyperband-params: